ademola-raimi/newsletter/readme.md

 After the configuration is done, run ```composer install``` in order to install all the dependency used in this project.
 Then run ```php artisan migrate``` to migrate the tables.

-When all these are done, you can start your server by running `php -S localhost:8000 -t public` and vagrant users, run `vagrant up`.
+When all these are done, you can start your server by running `php -S localhost:8000 -t public` while vagrant users should run `vagrant up`.
 ## Registration

 In order to register a user in the application, send a post request to